dabucz/PC-Builder/README.md

 # Configuration
 rename the .env.example to .env in the folder backend and fill the variables

-change the api url in src/Pages/PCEditor.tsx in function fetchData
+change the api url in src/Pages/PCEditor.tsx in function fetchData on line 77

 ## run the backend
 using go run . in the directory backend